 - Poetry manuscript of up to six (6) pages, which can be one long poem or multiple shorter poems

 Fiction manuscript of up to thirty (30) double-spaced pages, which can consist of a short story/ stories, or a section of a novel

 Students may submit a poetry and a fiction manuscript, but each must have its own coversheet, and be sent in a separate email

 Submission Deadline: March 3, 2022 by 10:00pm (MDT)

-Winners are required to attend the award ceremony on April 16, 2020, 7:00pm, at the ASU University Club or via Zoom if a winner is unable to attend.
+Winners are required to attend the award ceremony on April 15, 2021, 7:00pm (MDT), at the ASU University Club or via Zoom if a winner is unable to attend.
 The location of the event will be announced.
 If you cannot attend for some reason, please let us know, and we will help facilitate your attendance.